 As with all mobile computers, standard features include Wi-Fi capabilities, a webcam, Bluetooth support and a memory card reader.
 Look for an ultrabook that has USB 3.0 ports, which are 10 times as fast at transferring data than the USB 2.0 ports.
 However, manufacturers occasionally have to make compromises on an ultrabook's connectivity options because of their slim dimensions.
 Optical drives are a common casualty and Ethernet or HDMI slots can occasionally be omitted.

 Laptop technology is always changing, so look for a manufacturer that makes it easy to find BIOS and driver updates and downloads.
 All of the ultrabooks we looked at have at least a one-year warranty, but the best systems give you up to three years.
 And we know that you don't have time to waste if you should need help from the manufacturer, so we look for companies that respond to questions and concerns quickly and helpfully.

 In just a few years, ultrabooks have become a powerful class of laptops that balance portability and performance.
-These thin laptops are packed with enough CPU power, storage space and memory to let you edit photos and videos or play graphically intensive PC games.
+These thin laptops are packed with enough CPU power, storage space and memory to make compromising between work and play a nonissue.